 Shoulder Injuries in Sports

-Shoulder injuries are among athletes’ most common setbacks, affecting everyone from weekend warriors to elite professionals.
-This page will explore common shoulder injuries, how they’re caused, and treatment options so you can make informed decisions about your health and recovery.
+Shoulder injuries are among athletes’ most common setbacks, affecting everyone from weekend warriors to elite professionals across many sports.
+This page will explore common shoulder injuries, how they’re caused, and treatment options so you can make informed decisions about your health and recovery and return to full shoulder function.

-If you’re dealing with persistent shoulder pain or suspect a sports-related shoulder injury, Benjamin W. Szerlip, DO, a fellowship-trained shoulder and sports medicine surgeon in Austin, Texas, is here to help.
+If you’re dealing with persistent shoulder pain or suspect a sports-related shoulder injury, Benjamin W. Szerlip, DO, a fellowship-trained shoulder and sports medicine surgeon in Austin and Georgetown, Texas, is here to help.
 Contact us today to schedule an appointment!

 What Patients Are Saying